kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 # Advertisement layout management

 With ad layout config you can create your own ad break timeline using your vast tags.
-Ad break can be set as pre, mid and post rolls and each ad break can contain a single vast tag or multiple tags, either as a pod, but also as a [Waterfall](#waterfalling)
+Ad break can be set as pre, mid and post rolls and each ad break can contain a single vast tag or multiple tags, either as a pod, but also as a [Waterfall](#waterfalling).
+> **Important:** [IMA plugin](https://github.com/kaltura/playkit-js-ima) must be active to enable this feature.

 ## Table of Contents